ikmb-denbi/genome-annotation/docs/recommendations.md

 (--model does not yet exist).
 This is somewhat experimental and depends a lot on the quality of the input data.
 It also takes a pretty long time (several days for larger genomes) as it needs to first re-construct gene models from the aligned transcriptome data, select all the models that are probably full length and finally use these gene structures to train Augustus.

+## Improving an initial gene build

+Chances are the first run of the pipeline will not produce satisfactory results.
+Apart from trying to add additional data (e.g. more RNAseq, or ESTs, etc), an obvious aspect is the tuning of parameters for AUGUSTUS and EvidenceModeler.
+Both tools require files that control their behavior.

+Changes to these files will force parts of the pipeline to rerun that rely on stages that make use of these files.
+EVM and AUGUSTUS are at the very end of the ESGA workflow, so resumeing the pipeline with modified config files typically does not take too long.
+You can thus try to improve your annotation iteratively by just playing with these files.
+More below.

+### Augustus
+AUGUSTUS uses extrinsic hints to guide the gene finding.
+These hints are produced by the ESGA pipeline from provided evidence.
+How these hints are weighted inside AUGUSTUS however are controlled by a config file.

+Please see [here](https://github.com/Gaius-Augustus/Augustus/blob/master/config/extrinsic/extrinsic.cfg) for instructions on how to tweak these parameters for optiomal performance.
+ESGA uses, by default, an extrinsic config file that we have set up to work for our typical projects.
+You can however pass a modified version from the command line instead using the `--augCfg` option together with `-resume`.

+## EVM
+ESGA produces several types of inputs (all of them optional) that are then combined by EVM into a consensus gene buid.
+The weight given to each type of input is controlled by the [weights.txt](../assets/evm/weights.txt) file.
+EVM uses weights between 1 and 10 to determine which evidence to consider first.
+To pass your own, modified version of the weights file, use the `--evm_weights my_weights.txt` syntax together with the `-resume` option.